Open-Deep-ML/DML-OpenProblem/Problems/chi_square_distribution/description.md

-## Gaussian Probability Distribution
+## Chi-Squared Probability Distribution

-Calculate the probability of occurrence of x in a Gaussian distribution with the given mean (mu) and standard deviation (sigma).
+Calculate the probability of occurrence of x in a Chi-Squared distribution with the given sample value 'x' and degrees of freedom 'k'.